amplication/amplication/packages/amplication-client/README.md

 ### `serve`

 Runs the app in development mode.
+By default, your app comes with one user with the username "admin" and password "admin".

 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.